heptarch/heptarch.github.io/projects.md

 	<hr style="width:50%;height:15px">
 Watermarking the
 output of large language models is a problem of applied cryptography.
-Investigation of techniques for “frontmarking” and “backmarking”, along with development of marking pipelines for LLM and diffusion models.
+This project aims to explore known results about generic vulnerabilities of machine learning techniques for “backmarking” (implanting ), along with development of marking pipelines for LLM and diffusion models.
 </div>
   </summary>
   <p>